AeloveRim/aeloverim.github.io/docs/Gameplay Guide.md

 - Buying a horse is probably one of the best purchases you can make in the early to mid-game, when teleportation and fast travel are not easily attainable yet.
 Not only will it make travel faster, it can also carry tons of luggage.
 Just by letting you sell a lot more stuff, the horse will pay for itself in no time.

 - When training, be on the lookout for experience modifiers.
 For example, having read skill books will grant you experience modifiers that make your training more effective.
-However, training while exhausted will make your training less effective.
-If you are careless, you might not get a full skill level out of it.
+However, training while having a negative experience modifier (such as a Skill Handicap) will make your training less effective and you might not get a full skill level out of it.

 - You can open a container normally instead of using Quickloot by keeping the interact button pressed for a second or two.